RizwanMunawar/Extraction-of-frames-from-single-video-computer-vision-/README.md

 ## Extraction-of-frames-from-single-video-computer-vision-

-in this code i extracted from from single video with the help of while loop.
+In this code I extracted from from single video with the help of while loop.